Written by

 Rinsing off will ensure you don't have any old soap or dirt on your body anymore.
 It makes even more sense if you use special oils or bath bubbles that you don't want to stick to you afterwards.

 When it comes to a shower vs bath, the choice, ultimately, is up to you.
-Our modern, busy lives often mean showers will be the usual choice for most on a daily basis.
+Our modern, busy lives often mean showers will be the usual choice for most daily.
 They can be fast, efficient and good for low water consumption if you’re quick and disciplined about it.
 However, when your muscles are sore and your body is tense, few things beat the remedy of a full body soak to leave you feeling calm and relaxed.